The ceiling came down, so it’s time to inspect the whole building. (ESS Part 2)

-In part 1 of this series I talked about why it is vital to consider Bruce Ware and Wayne Grudem’s motivation in propounding their doctrine of ERAS (Eternal Relations of Authority and Submission in the Trinity).
+In part 1 of this series I talked about why it is vital to consider Bruce Ware and Wayne Grudem’s motivation in propounding their doctrine of ESS (Eternal Relations of Authority and Submission in the Trinity).
 I stated that I think they are motivated by a desire to hang on to their privilege.
 I also said I believe they are resisting having to accord the same degree of respect to women that they accord to men.

 In this post, I would like to zoom out to big picture things.
 I’d like to talk about what I think may be two tectonic plates that are under the surface, moving (I hope) in different directions, because they are moved by different spirits.